Estimated reading time: 20 minutes

 Where do apricot trees come from?

 Though their proper name is Prunus armeniaca, apricots probably come from China rather than Armenia.
 The earliest known writings about apricots are from the time of the emperor Yu, around 2200 BC, and some sources say they were known in India in 3000 BC.
 It gives a whole new twist to the notion of “heritage” fruit, doesn’t it?
-If you want to learn more about the history of apricots in China read this gorgeous blog.

-There are literally dozens of different varieties of apricots.
+There are dozens of different varieties of apricots.
 We grow 11 at our place, chosen because they ripen consecutively, which gives us ripe apricots from late spring right through until mid-summer.
 It also gives us a lot of variety of flavours and uses.
-We’ve grafted a few more varieties in our test patch this year, so we’ll update you when we know what they’re like.

-Our varieties, in order of ripening are:
+So our varieties, in order of ripening, are:

 Poppicot